 - Welcome Dinner

-We begin with a curator led tour of the gallery’s Australian Art Collection to explore how the Australian landscape has exerted a powerful influence on Australian painting.
+We begin with a guided tour of the gallery’s Australian Art Collection to explore how the Australian landscape has exerted a powerful influence on Australian painting.
 Dating from the early 1800s, the collection includes iconic paintings by Eugene von Guérard, Bertram Mackennal, WC Piguenit, Frederick McCubbin, Tom Roberts, Arthur Streeton and Charles Conder, along with 20th-century artists such as Margaret Preston, Grace Cossington Smith, William Dobell, Russell Drysdale, Lloyd Rees, Jeffrey Smart, John Olsen, Robert Klippel, James Gleeson, Fred Williams, John Brack and Brett Whiteley.

-Throughout this tour we discuss some of the relationships that existed between key writers and artists of the 19th and 20th centuries.
+Throughout this tour we consider some of the relationships that existed between key writers and artists of the 19th and 20th centuries.
 Patrick White dedicated his first novel Happy Valley to De Maistre and acknowledged his influence on his writing.
 White collected many of De Maistre’s paintings which he later donated to the Art Gallery of NSW.
 He was also a friend of Sidney Nolan, whom he sent to Stockholm in 1973 to accept the Nobel Prize for Literature on his behalf.

 Following some time at leisure for lunch in the museum’s café we view the Streeton Exhibition described as ‘the most significant retrospective of Australian impressionist artist Arthur Streeton ever held’.
 The exhibition, features over 150 works from private and public collections, including works not exhibited for over 100 years.
 In addition to works he completed overseas, we will view sun-drenched impressionist landscapes from the 1880s including depictions of Sydney Harbour in the 1890s, and pastoral paintings from the 1920s and 30s.